 Even with that early Healthy Place interview lost in the ether, I’d just like to go on record: I was educating about the poor state of medical treatment then and I continue to now.

 In fact, I recently expanded my online training to include Course 2: Physical Strategies.

 The primary focus is sleep and medication—in-depth.
 This is the information your care providers and prescribers should know—and share with you.
 Unfortunately, too many remain in the dark.
 That means you don’t get the treatment you deserve.

 In some cases, it can mean that poorly addressed ADHD issues increase your odds of chronic health conditions.

-When I first started advocating for and volunteering in the ADHD community 10 years ago, the overriding goal was creating awareness that Adult ADHD exists.
+When I started this advocacy, 22 years ago, my overriding goal was creating awareness that Adult ADHD exists, that it’s a legitimate diagnosis.
 I figured that the next step for many of those newly diagnosed—that is, exploring medication strategies with an informed physician—would be relatively easy.
 Ha!

 That’s why a chief goal in writing my book was creating a grass-roots movement to improve treatment standards.
-(It’s also why the book is offered in PDF form, so that readers can easily print out key pages for mental healthcare providers.
 The same for the details on evidence-based therapy strategies for ADHD.
-My book explained the details about CBT for ADHD long before you read all the headlines.)
+My book explained the details about the Cognitive-Behavioral Therapy models for ADHD long before you read all the headlines.